Ryan Nicanor Is Dedicated to Turn Boys Volleyball into Winning Program

 Adrien Downey Adds Enthusiasm and Spirit to Swim Team

-Adrien Downey is the new head coach of the swim team.
-Since swimming at Williams College, Downey has been coaching for over ten years; he now takes over for past coach Colby Price who is now an assistant coach.
+Swim team has a new head coach.
+Adrien Downey is taking over for past head coach Colby Price, who is stepping back as an assistant coach.
 Downey has been a coach on the Piedmont club swim team for almost two years and continues to coach all ages there on top of the high school.

 Downey said his core principle as a coach revolves around positive reinforcement.